Bibionidae: Genera

+The genera Penthetria and Plecia were sometimes placed in a separate family Pleciidae but no support for this has been found in molecular phylogenetic studies.

 Economic importance

 For those species where the adults feed, they do so on the nectar of flowers of fruit trees and especially on flowers of umbelliferous plants, often swarming in mass flights in spring.
 Adults are important pollinators.
 Larvae play an important role in formation and accumulation of humus in soil.
-Some larvae are serious plant pests, especially of pasture land and other agronomic crops including cereal crops, vegetables, forage crops, and seedlings of many other plants.
+Some larvae are plant pests, especially of pasture land and agronomic crops including cereal crops, vegetables, forage crops, and seedlings of many other plants.